-Perfect vision: perfect year for rebalancing short term returns and long term strategies.
+Perfect year for rebalancing short term returns and long term strategies.

 I’ve been reading the Value of Everything written by economic professor Mariana Mazzucato, Founder of the Institute of Innovation and Public Value.
 It’s worth reading.

-The book will likely challenge or better inform some of your beliefs about capitalism while shedding light on the political landscape and the initiatives prominent tech leaders are undertaking to address equality, privacy and opportunity for all.
+The book will likely challenge or better inform some of your beliefs about capitalism while shedding light on the political landscape as well as the initiatives prominent tech leaders are undertaking to address equality, privacy and opportunity for all.

 For several decades now, we’ve been lead to believe that the storied innovators and entrepreneurs are the real value creators in society but that is not be entirely true.